shaarifg/iclaims/README.md

-# Working on client side
+# Working on Final Version

 Explore server-side (backend) code for now...